 About Coffee 4 Kids Honduras

-Founded in 2006, Coffee 4 Kids Honduras’ mission is to provide children and families in San Pedro Sula, Honduras, with the basic necessities needed for survival: God’s love in the form of food, medicine, medical supplies, and other urgently needed items.
-A bulk of the work we do is behind-the-scenes and around the clock, raising needed capital through donations and fundraising, with Honduran coffee being both a namesake and major fundraising product.
-Fundraising gives our quarterly teams to Honduras the ability to distribute medicine and medical supplies to San Pedro Sula’s largest public hospital, Mario Rivas, and work with local churches, rotary clubs, and nonprofit organizations on various projects that will improve the health and quality of life for the city’s poorest of the poor.
-Find out more about Coffee 4 Kids here- |
+Founded in 2006, Coffee 4 Kids Honduras’ mission is to provide children and families in San Pedro Sula, Honduras, with the basic necessities needed for survival, including food, medicine, medical supplies, and other urgently needed items.
+We partner with Honduran coffee farms to raise funds, with the proceeds coming full circle to help families in San Pedro Sula, just a few miles away.
+Fundraising gives our local Honduran coordinators and quarterly mission teams the ability to distribute medicine and medical supplies to San Pedro Sula’s largest public hospital, Mario Rivas.
+We also work with local churches, rotary clubs, and nonprofit organizations on various projects that will improve the health and quality of life for the city’s poorest of the poor.
+Find out more about Coffee 4 Kids here: |

 Honduras

-Find out more about Honduras here- |
+Find out more about Honduras here: |

 Ministries